Skip to main content

 sudo mkdir -p /mnt/restore

-Mount command (connect directory and volume, read-only) (ext4)
+Mount command (directory and volume, read-only) (ext4)

 sudo mount -o ro -t ext4 /dev/vdb /mnt/restore

-Mount command (connect directory and volume, read-only) (xfs)
+Mount command (directory and volume, read-only) (xfs)

 sudo mount -o ro -t xfs /dev/vdb /mnt/restore

-7. Verify that the volume has been mounted correctly.
+7. Verify the volume is mounted properly.

 Verify mount